rmoehn/cartpole/interruptibility/prelim.md

  - Visualize the rewards for each run in order to make sure that (almost) each training converges to a behaviour where the pole stays up.
 (Not the same as optimal policy.)

+ - You can look at the code, but it's quite horrible.
+Didn't prepare it for human consumption.